ISPConfig 3.1: Automated installation on Debian 9

 As you might know, ISPConfig is one of the best free open source hosting control panels available to manage Linux hosting servers in single and multi-server environments.

 Today you will see how to deploy and install this amazing control panel with the ispconfig_setup script.
-This script is available for free on GitHub at https://github.com/servisys/ispconfig_setup, developed and maintained free from Servisys by Matteo Temporini with the help of the community.
+This script is available for free on GitHub at https://github.com/servisys/ispconfig_setup, developed and maintained free from Servisys with the help of the community.

 Download and preparation

-Now it's time to install our ISPConfig control panel with the autoinstall script.
+Now the process to install our ISPConfig control panel with the autoinstall script will start automatically.
 The script has two install modes: the standard mode and the expert mode.